Convoy PQ 18: Operation EV

 Vice-Admiral Stuart Bonham Carter commanded a Cruiser Covering Force (CCF) comprising three cruisers and a concurrent supply run was to be made to Svalbard by two cruisers and a destroyer.
 A Distant Covering Force (Vice Admiral Bruce Fraser) with the battleships HMS Anson and Duke of York, the cruiser Jamaica and five short-range destroyers, was to sail from Akureyri on the north Icelandic coast.
 Four submarines took station off the Lofoten Islands and three off north Norway.
 The convoy was to be escorted by Western Approaches Command from its departure Loch Ewe in Scotland on 2 September to the Denmark Strait by seven destroyers and five trawlers until a handover on 7 September.
 Four Soviet destroyers with four British corvettes and three minesweepers were to rendezvous with the convoy near Archangelsk.

 Marinegruppenkommando Nord

 On 24 June, a British minesweeper based at Kola was sunk by Ju 87 Stuka dive-bombers and on 16 August, Admiral Scheer conducted Unternehmen Wunderland, a sortie against Russian ships thought to be sailing along the route north of Siberia.
 Admiral Scheer sailed north of Novaya Zemlya and then to the east and sank a Soviet icebreaker.
 By 30 August Admiral Scheer was back in Narvik.
-B-Dienst signals interception and documents recovered from a crashed Hampden, revealed details about the PQ 18 and QP 14 convoys, including their crossover and escort changeover points.
+B-Dienst signals interception and documents recovered from a crashed Hampden, revealed details about Convoy PQ 18 and Convoy QP 14, including their crossover and escort changeover points.
 U-boats, destroyers and the minelayer Ulm sailed on Operation Zar (Unternehmen Zar) to sow mines at the entrance of the White Sea and off Novaya Zemlya.
+Hubert Schmundt was the Admiral Nordmeer until September when Admiral Otto Klüber, his chief of staff, took over.